maja42/goval/readme.md

 # Literals

 Any literal can be defined within expressions.
-String literals can be put in double-quotes " or back-ticks `.
+String literals can be put in double-quotes `"` or back-ticks \`.
+Hex-literals start with the prefix `0x`.

 Examples: